zengxiaofei/HapHiC/README.md

 **Parameters**

-For more information, run `haphic cluster --help`.
+For more information, run `haphic cluster --help` .

 **Main outputs**

+* `corrected_asm.fa` : The corrected assembly in FASTA format.
+This file is generated only when assembly correction is enabled.

+* `corrected_ctgs.txt` : A text file listing the IDs of all corrected contigs.

-* `full_links.pkl` : a binary file containing the number of Hi-C links between each contig pair
+* `full_links.pkl` : A binary file that stores the number of Hi-C links between each contig pair.

-* `HT_links.pkl` : a binary file recording the number of Hi-C links between each half of contig pairs
+* `HT_links.pkl` : A binary file that records the number of Hi-C links between each half of contig pairs.

-* `paired_links.clm` : position information of paired Hi-C links
+* `paired_links.clm` : A text file recording the positional information of paired Hi-C links.

-* `inflation_*` : output directories for corresponding inflations
+* `inflation_*` : Output directories for respective inflations.

-  ├── `group*.txt` : the contigs and their basic information (including lengths and numbers of restriction sites) in each group
+  ├── `group*.txt` : Files containing the contigs and their basic information (including lengths and numbers of restriction sites) for each group, also reffered to as `counts_RE.txt` in ALLHiC.

-  └── `mcl_inflation_*.clusters.txt` : clustering results
+  └── `mcl_inflation_*.clusters.txt` : Markov clustering results.

 **The "best" inflation**

-You can find the "best" inflation recommendation in the log file `HapHiC_cluster.log`, like:
+You can find the "best" inflation recommendation in the log file `HapHiC_cluster.log` , like:

 ```
 2022-11-07 17:50:08 <HapHiC_cluster.py> [recommend_inflation] You could try inflation from 1.20 (length ratio = 0.75)